raveesgohiel9/dbscanner/README.md

 $db_report = DbScanner::scan();
 ```

-This will return an array of all the tables, with fields, primary keys and even totoal row count.
+This will return an array of all the tables, with fields, primary keys and even total row count.